pwall567/immutables/README.md

 case may be hopelessly slow in another.

-There is no argument over the implementation of the `List` interface &ndash; an implementation backed by an array gives the best read performance, and write performance isn't an issue for an immutable class.
+There is no argument over the implementation of the `List` interface &ndash; an implementation backed by an array gives the best read performance, and write performance isn&rsquo;t an issue for an immutable class.
 But `Map` is a different matter.

 `Map` implementations based on hash codes give constant time performance on lookup &ndash; _O_(1).